davecheney/gmx/README.md

 ## Getting started

-Instrumenting you application with gmx is a simple as importing the `gmx` package in your `main` package via the side effect operator.
+Instrumenting your application with gmx is as simple as importing the `gmx` package in your `main` package via the side effect operator.

 	package main